 As an association, The CSSA has no objection to the concept of a treaty on conventional weapons.
 Our concerns relate to the firearms that ordinary Canadians use every day.
 It is no secret that Canada has one of the most stringent sets of controls on the ownership and use of firearms in the world.

 And neither does the United Nations.
 Not if they are actually trying to do something.
 The civilian firearms issue is a very important topic to many nations.
 Moreover, some nations have constitutional protection regarding civilian firearms ownership, protections that prohibit their involvement in any initiative that might undermine those constitutional protections.
 The issue of civilian firearms is, truthfully, a no-win that should be avoided at all costs if there is to be any hope of a functional treaty.

 The UN marking regulations were passed into law in 2004 and as is typical of those days, Firearms importers were never consulted prior to the regulations being introduced.
-The Chretien, Martin and Harper governments have successively delayed the implementation since then.
-Why is an obvious question?
+The Chretien, Martin, and Harper governments have successively delayed the implementation since then.
+Why?

 Members of the Canadian firearms industry conducted an exhaustive study and concluded the marking requirement was impossible to comply with.
 An international study reached the same conclusion.
 Participants in this represent Browning, Remington, Beretta, Sako, Savage Arms, Tikka, Uberti, Norinco, Ruger, Glock, Smith & Wesson, Heckler & Koch, and several others.

 These respectable and reputable companies flatly stated that if this was implemented in Canada, they would simply close their Canadian operations, devastating a legitimate billion dollar industry and putting thousands of Canadians on the unemployment rolls.